 The French not only celebrate Mardi Gras (Shrove or Fat Tuesday) with these crêpes, but they also traditionally flip them during La Chandeleur (Candlemass).
 This marks the halfway point between the shortest day and spring Equinox in February.

 Tradition has it that if you flip and catch the pancake by holding a coin in your writing hand whilst flipping the pancake with the other, your family will be prosperous for the rest of the year.

 That being said, the French flip pancakes (sweet crêpes in particular) at any time of year – we don’t wait to celebrate pancake day to eat them!

 How do we eat crêpes in France?
 Normally they’re served straight from the hot griddle so they are still warm.

 If served in a crêperie in France, warm sweet crêpes are normally served flat or folded and topped with ice cream, Chantilly cream and with any of the toppings or fillings mentioned below.
 Conversely, at home or at crêpe stalls around Paris, crêpes are normally folded or rolled for ease of enjoying them with the least amount of mess.

 Our family normally loves plain and simple sugar sprinkled on them with a squeeze of lemon.
 The simple is often best.

 French Crêpe Fillings

-Here are a few more classic topping suggestions.
+Here are a few more classic topping suggestions, popular in France.
 Either roll or fold the crêpes to turn them into fillings: